gomezcan/CSCGR/data/readme.txt

 3. Network file with TF and their corresponding target genes: TF_Target_Network.txt.gz file

 4. BioGrid file with PPI "BIOGRID_At.V3.5.169_02_25_2019.txt.gz" used in the work (V3.5.169): link in PPI_data.txt file

+5. bed file with promoter regions used to define TF-target associations